Moinul Islam Moin

-Moinul Islam Moin (মইনুল ইসলাম মঈন; born 18 February 2005) is a Bangladeshi professional footballer who plays as an attacking midfielder for Bangladesh Football League club Bangladesh Police FC.
+Moinul Islam Moin (মইনুল ইসলাম মঈন; born 18 February 2005) is a Bangladeshi professional footballer who plays as an attacking midfielder for Bangladesh Football League club Bangladesh Police.

 Early career

 Moinul Islam Moin was born on 18 February 2005 in Muladi, Barisal.
 The eldest among two brothers and three sisters, Moin completed HSC from Baptist Mission Boys High School in 2022.
 He trained under the local coach Ziaul Ahsan Khan at the Muladi Football Academy before being selected by the Bangladesh U15 team for the 2018 SAFF U-15 Championship in Nepal.
 In 2019, Moin represented his high school at the Clear Men Under-17 School Football Tournament and was selected among the best six players of the tournament, gaining the opportunity to train with the English club Manchester City.
 However, this opportunity did not come to fruition due to the COVID-19 pandemic.
 In March 2020, Moin won the best player award of the Bangabandhu Under-17 Gold Cup Football Tournament, where 98,730 footballers participated from all over the country.
 His team, Barisal Division, was crowned champions, defeating Chittagong Division 2–1.